Faraday Future's new CEO outlines plan to improve funding, share sale; stock sinks

 Faraday Future is in active discussions with strategic investors to improve the funding issue, Aydt said.

-Shares of the company, that has a market value of $45.75 million, dropped 27 per cent to $1.80, and are on track to hit a record low at market open.
+Shares of the company, that has a market value of $45.75 million, dropped 30 per cent to $1.76, after hitting a record low of $1.66 moments after the market opened.

 The offering allows the EV firm to move away from additional convertible notes financing, on which it had to rely over the past year.